 Charging stations crowded with homeless people who have made those stations their home is becoming a hindrance in California’s roadmap to slashing greenhouse emissions.
-According to Los Angeles Police Department (LAPD) crime date, the percentage of total crimes involving homeless people in LA increased from 6% in 2018 to 8% in 2021.
+According to Los Angeles Police Department (LAPD) crime data, the total number of crimes involving homeless people in LA increased from 6% in 2018 to 8% in 2021.
 Homeless people account for 15% of violent crimes in 2021, an increase from 11% in 2018.

 Democrats at City Hall are asking for more police funding to ensure safer LA streets amidst increasing homicides.
 However, many “defund the police” advocates believe increasing police funding won’t do any good and is just another cost in the state’s budget.

-You may qualify for compensation if you’re injured at an EV charging station, whether it is a slip and fall accident or assault by a homeless man.
+You may qualify for compensation if you’re injured at an EV charging station, whether a slip-and-fall accident or assault by a homeless man.
 Contact us at (833) LETS-SUE for a free consultation with our legal experts.

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.